 How long does probate take when one of those the routine delays are experienced?
 Approximately the same amount of time as described.

 Major Delays in Getting Appointed

-- A will contest can actually take years.
-A will contest places the probate proceeding on a litigation track, which is beyond the scope of this article although we do offer a wealth of litigation materials on this website.
-A will contest will involve examination under oath of the attorney who drafted the will, the witnesses to the will, the person presenting the will for probate and anyone else with knowledge of the facts.
-It may involve obtaining and reviewing the decedent’s medical records in order to assess his capacity to make a will.
+- A will contest can take years.
+A will contest places the probate proceeding on a litigation track, which is beyond the scope of this article.
+However, we do offer a wealth of litigation materials on this website.
+A will contest will involve an examination under oath of the attorney who drafted the will, the witnesses to the will, the person presenting the will for probate, and anyone else with knowledge of the facts.
+It may involve obtaining and reviewing the decedent’s medical records to assess his capacity to make a will.
 A will contest can quickly turn into a long and involved lawsuit.

 - A search for parties with unknown address – it can take 6 months to complete all the required research and publication required to notify parties whose address is unknown.

 - A search for unknown parties – can take a year or more to resolve.
 New York courts are very particular about notifying every party who is in any possible way affected by the will, even if they are not even mentioned in the will.
 Courts often require the executor to show that an effort was made to search for parties even if they are not likely to be found, such as when they are the decedent’s far removed relatives from overseas who may not have even existed.